Skip to main contentSkip to navigation

 Ziggo vs KPN internet 2026: which is best for expats?

-Cable vs fibre, promo pricing, Samsung TV gifts, and who wins for your situation.
+Cable vs fibre, promo pricing, upload speeds, and who wins for your situation.

 Ziggo and KPN are the two biggest home internet providers in the Netherlands, and both are solid choices for expats.
 The decision comes down to a few key differences: cable versus fibre technology, promo pricing structures, upload speeds, and how quickly you can get connected after moving in.
 This guide covers all four, with accurate 2026 pricing and an honest verdict.